a3mudgith/colour/README.md

 The crystal ball glows briefly to indicate a new prediction Users can click the crystal ball or "New Prediction" button to get a prediction immediately The "Pause" button stops the automatic countdown until resumed

-How to Use:

-Save the HTML file to your computer
-Open it in any web browser
-Watch as new predictions appear every 10 seconds
-Click the crystal ball or buttons to interact with the game

-This game is designed to be lightweight and work across all modern browsers.
-The visual design includes a mystical crystal ball and smooth animations to create an engaging experience.
-Would you like me to modify any aspect of the game, such as changing the prediction interval, adding more fortunes, or adjusting the visual style?